The Barcelona Festive Spirit

 www.festamajordegracia.cat

-Festa de la Merce (24th September)
+Festa de la Merce (several days either side of 24th September)

 Once upon a time (in 1687 to be precise) the city of Barcelona suffered a terrible swarm of locusts and placed all hope of deliverance in the generous bosom of Our Lady the Virgin of Mercy.
 When she promptly dispelled the pesky plague the council declared her patron of the city and a festival was set up in her honour.
 Noise and fireworks (the staple of any self-respecting Spanish festival) are the order of the day, but in addition mischievous devils need to be ambushed by the townsfolk and banished - and various other Catalan traditions are enacted.
 A hefty programme of concerts accompanies festivities, with many events taking place either side of the big day itself.
 There's also free entrance to the Barcelona's museums on the 24th.